 The recent spate of high profile protests and marches has had both positive and negative consequences for CF’s activism.
 When the CF Montreal chapter tried to enter the U.S. to attend a Trump protest, they were stopped at the border and had their phones confiscated.
 The police read their private Facebook messages, and the chapter was sent back to Canada.
 Some CF activists have gotten arrested.

 The heightened police attention at protests is taking its toll on CF activists, particularly those with marginalized identities.
 Raffi grew up in Brazil and was granted political asylum in the U.S. based on sexual orientation.
-If she gets arrested, she could be deported.
+If they gets arrested, they could be deported.
 CF has made an effort to recruit members with more privileged identities—particularly in Washington D.C.—who are willing to take the risk of arrest and who have less to lose in doing so.

 Protesting seems to provide an avenue for animal activists to support other social movements.
 Has Collectively Free engaged in multi-issue activism?